 - Raw meat, poultry and seafood.
 Feces may get onto raw meat and poultry during the butchering process.
 Seafood may be contaminated if harvested from contaminated water.

 - Fruits and vegetables.
-Some fresh produce, particularly imported varieties, may be hydrated in the field or washed during processing with water contaminated with salmonella.
-Contamination also can occur in the kitchen, when juices from raw meat and poultry come into contact with uncooked foods, such as salads.
+Some fresh produce, particularly imported varieties, may be irrigated in the field or washed during processing with water contaminated with salmonella.
+Contamination can also occur in the kitchen, when juices from raw meat and poultry come into contact with uncooked foods, such as salads.

-Many foods become contaminated when prepared by people who don't wash their hands thoroughly after using the toilet or changing a diaper.
-Infection also can occur if you touch something that is contaminated, including pets, especially birds and reptiles, and then put your fingers in your mouth.
+Many foods become contaminated when prepared by people who don't wash their hands thoroughly after using the toilet or changing a diaper or after handling contaminated food.

 - International travel.
 Salmonella infection, including varieties that cause typhoid fever, is more common in developing countries with poor sanitation.